VirtualOilCake/Shinamai/README.md

 "Wait... don't tell me..."

 Xiaohua realizes what is wrong.
-She opened her closet, and there were no Hanfu, but only Kimono.
+She opened her closet, and there was no Hanfu, but only Kimono.

 "Chikuso!"